solana-labs/solana/docs/src/terminology.md

 ## sysvar

-A synthetic [account](terminology.md#account) maintained by the runtime and provided to programs which provide cluster state such as current tick height, rewards [points](terminology.md#point) values, etc.  Sysvars can either be [passed to the program as an account or queried by the program via a syscall](developing/runtime-facilities/sysvars.md).
+An [account](terminology.md#account) maintained by the runtime and provided to programs which provide cluster state such as current tick height, rewards [points](terminology.md#point) values, etc.  Sysvars can either be [passed to the program as an account or queried by the program via a syscall](developing/runtime-facilities/sysvars.md).

 ## thin client